BEComTweaks/resource-packs/docs/Explanation of JSON Files.md

 `{pack_id}` is the pack_id from the JSON. `{pack_name}` won't be used because it has spaces in it

 `{compatability}` is optional as the pack may not have compatability with other packs.
 This may not be the same with vanillatweaks as I can't see whether there is compatability with other packs, so I have to infer them.

+`{compatability}` is not 1 folder, it may contain sub folders, to show every possible version, because I am not exactly sure how to combine them.
+If I can, I'll try, but for now, it will have every possible mode

 That should be how the repository would be arranged.